- The famous US Dividend Aristocrats are a select group of S&P 500 stocks with 25+ years of consecutive dividend increases.

 - Pay-out ratio

-The UK Dividend Aristocrats are based on the 40 highest dividend-yielding UK companies with increasing or stable dividends for at least 7 consecutive years.
+The UK Dividend Aristocrats are based on the 40 highest dividend-yielding UK companies with increasing or stable dividends for at least 10 consecutive years.
 High yields are typically seen as a warning sign that dividends are unsustainable.
-For the UK stocks one should keep in mind that dividend yields on (all) UK shares are at their highest level, on average 4.8%, since 2009.
+For the UK stocks, one should keep in mind that dividend yields on (all) UK shares are at their highest level, on average 4.8%, since 2009.
 So the UK Dividend Aristocrats list will consist of many stocks above this average.

 Other Sources of Dividend Investment Ideas

-The Dividend Aristocrats list is not the only way to quickly screen for businesses that regularly pay rising dividends.
+There are several lists to quickly screen for businesses that regularly pay rising dividends.

 - The Dividend Kings List is even more exclusive than the Dividend Aristocrats.
 It is comprised of less than 20 businesses with 50+ years of consecutive dividend increases.